-We may need to refinance all or a portion of our indebtedness before maturity, including indebtedness under the indenture governing the Notes and any indebtedness under our Credit Facility.
+We may need to refinance all or a portion of our indebtedness before maturity, including indebtedness under the indentures governing the Senior Notes and any indebtedness under our Credit Facility.
 There can be no assurance that we will be able to obtain sufficient funds to enable us to repay or refinance our debt obligations on commercially reasonable terms, or at all.